 Come and Join Moulton 77

 We are eager to hear from local brass and percussion players.
-We rehearse on a Tuesday 8.00 pm to 9.45 pm, (and very occasionally on a Thursday) in Moulton Club, 15 High Street, Moulton, Northampton, NN3 7SR.
+We currently rehearse on a Tuesday 8.00 pm to 9.45 pm, (and very occasionally on a Thursday) in Moulton Club, 15 High Street, Moulton, Northampton, NN3 7SR.

 Our music ranges from traditional brass band marches to classical arrangements and contemporary pieces.